320james/afiliation-normalization/README.md

 ### Conclusion

-This exercise provided valuable insights into data normalization techniques and their practical applications.
-The implementation demonstrates how string similarity algorithms can effectively standardize diverse data formats while maintaining meaningful relationships between entries.
-The solution's flexibility through adjustable thresholds allows for fine-tuning the balance between precision and recall in matching similar strings.
-There are improvements that could be made with more time and additional data for testing.
-One improvement would be formatting the normalized versions of the original affiliation strings better when creating the output CSV file, making it more readable and applicable for real-world database use cases.
-We could also optimize the program to handle extremely large datasets or extract common words like "the," "for," "and," "a," etc., before running our algorithms for better fuzzy matching.
-There are many ways to improve with more time.
-Of course, the threshold values can be adjusted to be more forgiving or strict, and we could debate which algorithm performs better with larger datasets.
-Overall, this project successfully addresses the challenge of standardizing affiliation strings while providing a foundation for more complex data normalization tasks.
-Given the 3-5 hour timeframe for this exercise, I believe this approach is suitable.
-This was a fun exercise.
-Thank you!
+This exercise offered valuable insights into data normalization techniques and their practical applications.
+The implementation showcases how string similarity algorithms can effectively standardize varied data formats while preserving meaningful relationships between entries.
+With adjustable thresholds, the solution provides flexibility to fine-tune the balance between precision and recall when matching similar strings.

+With more time and additional data for testing, there’s definitely room for improvement.
+One area would be improving the formatting of normalized affiliation strings in the output CSV to enhance readability and make it more suitable for real-world database use.
+We could also optimize the program for handling very large datasets or improve fuzzy matching by filtering out common words like "the," "for," "and," "a," etc., before processing.

+There’s no shortage of ways to build on this.
+Threshold values could be tuned to be either more forgiving or more strict, and we could explore which algorithms perform best at scale.
+Overall, this project meets the challenge of standardizing affiliation strings and lays a solid foundation for more advanced data normalization efforts.

+Given the 3–5 hour window for this task, I’m fairly happy with this approach.
+It was a fun exercise—thank you!

-## How to Run the Script
+## How to run the Script

 If you do not have Node.js installed, please download through the [Node.js website](https://nodejs.org/en/download).

-1. **Open Terminal/Command Prompt - Skip if you are familiar with running scripts!**
+1. **Open Terminal/Command Prompt - Skip if you are familiar with cli!**

    - Open terminal